 "We are so excited to continue the strong partnership with Calhoun's Police Department.
 The Mayor and Council have shared the cost of our present SRO for the past several years and recognize that we are in need of additional support.
 We are extremely appreciative of this partnership.
 We have also designated each campus as a Calhoun Police Precinct to offer additional support and visibility of our community's local law enforcement.
 School safety is a shared responsibility by all of us.
 We appreciate our students, parents, teachers, administrators and community members all serving as a team to help keep our children safe.”
 Stated School Superintendent, Dr. Michele Taylor.

-Officer Mark Waycaster, who began his career in law enforcement in 1995, has been with the Calhoun Police Department since 2006.
-He has been serving as the Calhoun City Schools’ SRO since 2014 and was recently assigned to Calhoun Middle and High School.
+Sergeant Mark Waycaster, who began his career in law enforcement in 1995, has been with the Calhoun Police Department since 2006.
+He has been serving as the Calhoun City Schools’ SRO since 2014.
 Prior to being the School Resource Officer, he worked as a patrol officer and Assistant Commander for Calhoun Police Department’s Special Ops Division.
-Officer Waycaster and his wife Gayle have a fifteen year old son, Cameron, who attends Calhoun High Schoo
+Sergeant Waycaster and his wife Gayle have son, Cameron, who is a 2019 graduate of Calhoun High School.